ways to save money

 I rarely pay full retail for things.
 And for those certain items I do pay full retail, well, I often still try to combine it with something to create a better value for me.
 With such ease of connectivity, it’s pretty easy to save something on almost everything you buy.
 But whether it’s online, a mailer, or other type of coupon/discount, the ability to save money is all around us.

-6 Ways To Save On Almost Everything You Buy
+6 Ways To Save Money On Almost Everything You Buy

 1. Plan Ahead – To save the most, planning ahead is often your best bet.
 Knowing the cycle for the foods you and your family eat will keep you from spending full price.
 Even if you don’t have a coupon, buying on sale is always a win!
 Most everyday products are on a 3 month cycle at the store, so a little planning goes a long way.
 Then, of course, there are holiday and back-to-school sales where you can save on seasonal-type items.
 Need to replace a kitchen appliance, they often go on sale for Mother’s Day or Memorial Day or President’s Day or … get the idea?
 Power tools or lawn equipment?
 Father’s Day, maybe Memorial Day or 4th of July sales.
 And, of course, for many places the entire store is on sale for “back to school”.
 If you can wait, chances are you’ll find what you need on sale.
 Even with travel, there are often deals for people who plan ahead!